 The first Ohr LP was released in April 1970.
 The final release was completed in December 1973 (released early 1974).
 In this time, they released 33 albums (four of which were double LPs) and twelve 7" singles.

 Ohr and its partner labels: Kosmische Musik and Pilz (2) ran into difficulties with litigation raised against the company by some of its signed artists, causing the seizure of all assets and shutting down of Ohr and related labels in 1975.
-The label archives were stored at Dierks Studios's vaults, and later on many releases (whose rights had not reverted to the original artists) were licensed out via partners of Dieter Dierks' own Venus Records GmbH.
+The label archives were stored at Dierks Studios's vaults, some rights were assigned to Metronome (with further re-releases on Ohr or Brain), and later on some releases (whose rights had not reverted to the original artists) were licensed out via partners of Dieter Dierks' own Venus Records GmbH.

-The second editions of the first 17 album also had 6 digit catalogue numbers.
-These date from 1972 and 1973.
+Later editions of the first 17 LPs also had 6 digit: 556.### catalogue numbers (see Reissues).

 The first 5 LPs had uniformly designed sleeves by Reinhard Hippen (of which first editions showed a hatch on the front sleeve for an included balloon).
 Many others also came with novelty sleeves, and some with inserts or posters.

-From the early 1980s on many Ohr LPs were reissued by BERNHARD MIKULSKI Schallplatten-Vertriebs-GmbH, often with original cover and label artwork.
+1980s+ Many Ohr LPs were reissued by BERNHARD MIKULSKI Schallplatten-Vertriebs-GmbH, often with original cover and label artwork.
 These can usually be recognized by the "Pop Import" logo and address on the cover.
 For some more popular titles many different pressings exist (often with different labels like PDU, Die Kosmischen Kuriere or black Cosmic Music labels).
 Some also have a 3-phase circle logo (meaning unknown) and Venus Records logo.
-Later ones from the early 1990s (now with Mikulski trading as ZYX Music) redesigned the logos again, and many appeared as budget issues in single sleeves.
+Later ones: end of 1980s and early 1990s (now with Mikulski trading as ZYX Music) redesigned the logos again, and a few appeared as budget issues in single sleeves.

-In the mid-late 1990s Think Progressive issued a few titles as heavy vinyl, and Spalax in France issued many on CD (first issues often with Ohr logos), and some also appeared on Repertoire CD.
+1990s Think Progressive issued a few titles as heavy vinyl, and Spalax in France issued many on CD (first issues often with Ohr logos), and two also appeared on Repertoire Records CD.